The history of tea dates back over 4,000 years. It’s a tale that spans China, Japan, India, England and more.

 Russia received its first tea as a gift from the Chinese to Tsar Alexis in 1618.
 It remained a drink of the Russian aristocrats for almost 200 years because of limited supply (it took 16-18 months for camels to transport tea from China to Russia).

-Tea in Britain
+Tea in England

 The first recorded date of tea appearing in Britain is 1658, when Thomas Garraway sold tea by auction in London.
 When the Portuguese princess, Catharine of Braganza married King Charles II in 1662, Catharine’s love of tea turned tea into a popular drink amongst the wealthy.